 Perhaps your relationship with your ex-spouse is not good, or your ex-spouse has someone new in the life of your child.
 If so, you may be concerned about your child’s safety and environment.
 You may find that you are asking yourself: What is considered an unsafe environment for a child?
 This article will answer those questions.

-What Is Considered to be an Unsafe Environment for A Child?
+What Is Considered an Unsafe Environment for A Child?

-After a divorce, your emotions could be running high, which could make you believe that your child is in an unsafe environment.
-Households that are not in order or allow your child to participate in a sport in which they could become injured do not qualify as creating an unsafe environment for your child.
+After a divorce, your emotions may be running high and make you think that your child is in an unsafe environment.
+It’s essential to remember, however, that households which are not orderly or only allow your kid to do something with potential for physical harm don’t necessarily have bad intentions; they simply don’t constitute an unsafe atmosphere for the child.

 The court will intercede in certain circumstances when a child is placed in an unsafe environment.
 They include:

 - Physical and/or Emotional Abuse

 - Neglect: Your child is not receiving what they need

 - Not supplying enough food or giving your child appropriate medical attention

 - Not keeping any type of firearms safely stored away from the child’s reach.

 - Someone in the household using illegal drugs